FTNT-chouw/terraform_webtest/docs/r/fortiweb_system_admin.html.markdown

 * `mkey` - The name of the system admin entry.
 * `type` - Valid values: local-user, remote-user.
 * `admin_usergrp` - Enter the name of the remote authentication group whose settings the FortiWeb appliance will use to connect to a remote authentication server when authenticating login attempts for this account.
 * `wildcard` - Used when administrator accounts authenticate via a RADIUS query.
-Valid value: enable, disable.
+Valid values: enable, disable.
 * `trusthostv4` - To allow login attempts from any IP address, enter 0.0.0.0/0.
 * `trusthostv6` - To allow login attempts from any IP address, enter ::/0.
 * `access_profile` - Enter the name of an access profile that gives the permissions for this administrator account.
 * `force_password_change` - Enable force password change for next login.
 Valid values: enable. disable.
 * `password` - Enter a password for the administrator account.
 * `fortiai` - Enable to use FortiAI User.
-Valid value: enable, disable.
+Valid values: enable, disable.

 ## Attribute Reference